-Following government guidance, our in-person meetings are cancelled until further notice.
-We continue our monthly meetings remotely via zoom.
+Depending on the speaker, we sometimes make the meeting available remotely via zoom.
 Members are notified via email with the meeting access information.
 On the Events page you’ll find our calendar with the latest dates and schedule.
 These meetings are a great way to hear from fellow members where they have been fishing and what techniques are working.

 The Garden Hackle is the club’s monthly Newsletter.
 It summarizes the latest plans and activities of the club.
 In it, you will find information about the club’s on-going activities and efforts.
 You’ll find articles about conservation, education classes, monthly outings, and community involvement.
 You can find the Garden Hackle under the Latest News & Newsletter tab.